 Continuation of VETA 107.
 Continue to practice accurate evaluation of the patient with minimum stress and maximum safety.
-Introduction to pharmacology, anesthesiology, surgical patient management, including pre-operative techniques, aseptic technique, resuscitation, physical examination, and radiology.
+Introduction to pharmacology, anesthesiology, surgical patient management, including pre-operative techniques, aseptic technique, resuscitation, and physical examination.
 Students will complete a 7-hour HIV-AIDS certification and work individually and in small groups to develop skills associated with using medical instruments and conducting surgical procedures.
-VETA 107.
+Prerequisite: VETA 107.